 Originally posted in November 2017, the text and images have been updated to serve you better.
-The recipe remains the same.
+The recipe remains the same but I added a variation.

+As far as quick breads go, I think banana tops most lists.
 I have a go-to banana bread recipe as I'm sure you do too.
-Mine has roasted bananas and is plain, no add-ons, just a whole lot of banana flavor.
+Mine has roasted fruit and is plain, no add-ons, just a whole lot of banana flavor.

-Whenever I adapt a regular recipe and make it healthier, some ingredients might not be your everyday staples (image below).
+Whenever I adapt a regular recipe, some ingredients might not be your everyday staples.
+But they're all easily available.

 - Oil: instead of butter.
 I use coconut oil which makes it lighter and moist.